Choose another writer in this calendar:

 "I have never pretended to be anything but a story teller.
 It has amused me to tell stories and I have told a great many.
 It is a misfortune for me that the telling of a story just for the sake of the story is not an activity that is in favor with the intelligentsia.
 In endeavor to bear my misfortunes with fortitude." (from Creatures of Circumstance, 1947)

-which drew on his experiences of attending women in childbirth.
-Maugham
+(1897), drew on his experiences of attending women in childbirth.

 the title character.
-His first play, A Man of Honour, was
+A Man of Honour, Maugham's first play, was

 produced in 1903.
 Four of his dramas ran simultaneously in London in